Genivia/ugrep/README.md

     --format=FORMAT
             Output FORMAT-formatted matches.
 For example --format='%f:%n:%O%~'
             outputs matching lines `%O' with filename `%f` and line number `%n' followed by a newline `%~'.
-When option -P is used, FORMAT may include `%1' to `%9', `%[NUM]#' and `%[NAME]#' to output group captures.
+If -P is specified, FORMAT may include `%1' to `%9', `%[NUM]#' and `%[NAME]#' to output group captures.
 A `%%' outputs `%'.
 See `ugrep --help format' and `man ugrep' section FORMAT for details.
 Context options -A, -B, -C and -y are ignored.
     -P, --perl-regexp
             Interpret PATTERN as a Perl regular expression.